-- 53. Termination of a contract of service for a specific period or task (1) Subject to subsection (2), a contract of service for a specific work or for a specific period of time is terminated: - (a) when the work specified in the contract is completed; or - (b) when the period of time for which the contract was made has expired. - (2) Despite subsection (1), a contract of service for a specific work or for a specific period of time may be terminated under section 57. - 54.
-Termination of a contract of service for an unspecified period (1) A contract of service for an unspecified period of time is a continuous contract, which may be terminated by either party, under section 57 or by giving notice under subsection (2). - (2) Where either party to a contract of service wishes to terminate a contract of service, the notice period must be made in accordance with the length of time of service set out in Schedule 2. - (3) Subject to section 57(2) and (3), an employer may retain and refuse to pay to the employee any earned wages owing to an employee where that employee fails to provide notice under subsection (2). - 55.
-Payment to be made in lieu of notice (1) Where an employer wishes to terminate a contract of continuous service, he or she may pay an employee instead of giving a notice period. - (2) The amount paid to the employee must equal or exceed the total amount (the full rate of pay) the employee would receive at the end of the minimum period of notice as set out under Schedule 2. - (3) The employee's full rate of pay (other than a piecework employee) is the rate of pay payable to the employee and includes: - (a) incentive-based payments and bonuses; or - (b) monetary allowances; or - (c) overtime worked; or - (d) any other entitlement allowance as may be specified in the employee's contract. - (4) An employee who has completed a period of service of more than 3 months, and whose employment is terminated, is entitled to annual leave with pay proportionate to the length of service for which he or she has not received such annual leave or compensation in lieu thereof.
+- 53. Termination of a contract of service for a specific period or task (1) Subject to subsection (2), a contract of service for a specific work or for a specific period of time is terminated: - (a) when the work specified in the contract is completed; or - (b) when the period of time for which the contract was made has expired; or - (c) on the expiry of notice given by an employee under Schedule 2. - (2) Despite subsection (1), a contract of service for a specific work or for a specific period of time may be terminated under section 57. - 54.
+Termination of a contract of service for an unspecified period (1) A contract of service for an unspecified period may be terminated by an employee: - (a) by giving notice in accordance with Schedule 2; or - (b) without notice if section 56 applies. - (2) A contract of service for an unspecified period may be terminated by an employer: - (a) without notice if section 56 applies; - (b) in accordance with section 57; or - (c) if the employee's position is made redundant under section 54A and notice is given in accordance with Schedule 2. - (3) Subject to section 57(2), an employer may retain and refuse to pay to the employee any earned wages owing to an employee where the employee fails to provide notice required under schedule 2. - (4) Wages earned by an employee and retained by an employer under subsection (3) should not exceed the notice period for which the wages earned is being retained or withheld. - 54A.
+Requirements relating to redundancy Before an employer invokes section 54(2)(c) he or she must: - (a) consider if an employee can be redeployed to another position in the enterprise for which the employee is qualified;

+- (b) before making a final decision, consult with the relevant trade union representing the employee on the nature and content of redundancy proposals and ways of mitigating the impact of redundancy on the employee; - (c) provide written reasons for the redundancy; and - (d) notify the CEO no less than one (1) month in advance of invoking section 54(2)(c) if a proposed redundancy applies to more than 20 employees. - 55.
+Payment to be made in lieu of notice (1) If a contract of service is terminated in accordance with this Part, an employer may pay an employee in lieu of the employee continuing to work during a notice period. - (2) The amount paid to the employee must equal or exceed the total amount (the full rate of pay) the employee would receive at the end of the minimum period of notice as set out under Schedule 2. - (3) The employee's full rate of pay (other than a piecework employee) is the rate of pay payable to the employee and includes: - (a) incentive-based payments and bonuses; or - (b) monetary allowances; or - (c) overtime worked; or - (d) any other entitlement allowance as may be specified in the employee's contract. - (4) An employee whose employment is terminated under this section is entitled to the payment of all annual leave owing to him or her, including any annual leave accumulated during a part year of employment. - (5) Payment under this section is payable directly to the employee before the expiration of the 7th day after the last day of the wage period in respect of which the wages are payable.